D’var Torah on Parshat Chayei Sarah | Aleph Beta

 You know those one or two elderly people you know who are so amazing, you think, “I want to be like that when I’m their age”?
 Sarah probably would have been one of them — and this parsha tells us how she got to be that way.
 This is a lesson that you’re going to want to hold on to.

-Chayei Sarah: A Marriage of Truth and Kindness
+Chayei Sarah: A Marriage Of Truth And Kindness

 icon